 At Harvest we celebrate our many blessings.
 For all of us, thanking God for our ‘daily bread’ involves considerably more than just bread.

-This Harvest, can you remember the needs of struggling families around the world who do not enjoy the same abundance?
+This Harvest, can you remember the needs of vulnerable communities around the world who do not enjoy the same abundance?
 For too many families known to our international partners, acquiring any food to eat each day is still a major challenge.

 The ongoing impact of COVID-19

 The coronavirus pandemic continues to bring fear and misery around the world.
 We know our own nation has not been exempt.
-But the world’s poorest citizens have been hit the hardest.
+But, as ever, the world’s poorest citizens have been hit the hardest.
 Hunger is still increasing in many countries, reversing years of development gains.

 “Even before COVID-19 reduced incomes and disrupted supply chains, chronic and acute hunger were on the rise due to various factors including conflict, socio-economic conditions, natural hazards, climate change and pests.
 COVID-19 impacts have led to severe and widespread increases in global food insecurity, affecting vulnerable households in almost every country, with impacts expected to continue through 2021 and into 2022.”
 World Bank, 16 July 2021